310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Shinobu %}
 Sooo cool! ♪ This is why I really respect all of you!
-I am truly grateful for all that you have done for us this event!
+I am truly grateful for all that you've done for us this event!

 Please watch us, as we take in your guidance — your radiance — and shine brilliantly!
-We will make sure you do not regret accompanying us for all those days!
+We will make sure you don't regret accompanying us for all those days!
 {% endbubble %}

 {% bubble Subaru %}
-Mm, we’re looking forward to it.
+Mhm, we’re looking forward to it.
 Let's do our best in the event, Ryuseitai~♪
 {% endbubble %}

 {% bubble Shinobu %}
 Yes!
 Let us both!
-As two units that bear stars in our names, we shall become the bridge to bright, shining dreams — we shall become the Milky Way!
+As two units that bear stars in our names, we shall become the bridge to bright, shining dreams — we shall become the Milky Way itself!
 {% endbubble %}

 <div toc>